 The purpose of this page is to identify those communities that are closest to Elmont, on a County-by-County basis.
 To explain further, let's use the example from the Genealogy Helper Page for Elmont:

-When doing our research, we make it a practice to expand our search by looking in neighboring counties in addition to the county in which they lived: their home county contained property and probate records; the county to the west contained birth and death records; the county to the south contained their burial records.
+When doing our research, we make it a practice to expand our search by looking in neighboring counties in addition to the county in which they lived: their home county contained property and probate records; the county to the east contained birth and death records; the county to the north contained their burial records.
 If we hadn't checked the neighboring counties, we would have missed many valuable sources of information.

 If you're researching your genealogy, we hope that the following following information helps.

 Our Gazetteer shows that there are 372 communities within 40 miles [64.4 km] of Elmont.
 Of these communities, 299 are located in counties other than Grayson County.